drashna/qmk_mkdocs/docs/feature_macros.md

 Macros allow you to send multiple keystrokes when pressing just one key.
 QMK has a number of ways to define and use macros.
 These can do anything you want: type common phrases for you, copypasta, repetitive game movements, or even help you code.

+!!! danger "Security Note"
-!> **Security Note**: While it is possible to use macros to send passwords, credit card numbers, and other sensitive information it is a supremely bad idea to do so.
+    While it is possible to use macros to send passwords, credit card numbers, and other sensitive information it is a supremely bad idea to do so.
 Anyone who gets a hold of your keyboard will be able to access that information by opening a text editor.

 ## `SEND_STRING()` & `process_record_user`